arnold-c/CSDNoise/manuscript/manuscript.typ

 )
 <fig-autocovariance-survival>

 = Discussion

+#line(length: 100%)
+- Composite metrics as future direction (shown promise in some work)
+- Didn't account for reporting delay - inconsequential compared to scale of data aggregation
+#line(length: 100%)

 Corroborating previous findings, we find that in perfectly observed systems with reporting uncertainty (monthly case aggregation), the autocovariance, variance, and mean are all well correlated with the emergence of outbreaks.
 As uncertainty rises, through the use of an imperfect diagnostic tests for laboratory confirmation of clinically-compatible cases, these correlations are maintained in all scenarios, except when there is a large amount of dynamical noise.